2024 Botswana general election: Aftermath

 BDP leader and President Mokgweetsi Masisi conceded defeat to the UDC and Duma Boko on 1 November 2024.
 Boko praised the election result as an example of democracy in action, adding that "What has happened today takes our democracy to a higher level".
-Boko was inaugurated as president on 1 November.
+Boko was inaugurated as president on 1 November at 5:35 p.m.

+Duma Boko at his inauguration ceremony on 8 November 2024.